 Elective List Update Routing

 Many academic units have specified electives that apply to their curricula.
 These lists usually appear on the academic unit’s website and in electronic systems to check for graduation requirements.
 The academic elective lists are part of the curriculum but can be changed with an elective list update proposal.
 These elective lists are typically large and can be changed with a separate routing mechanism.
 This allows academic units to rapidly add or remove courses to this elective list without needing an extensive approval process.

-Changes to the K-State Catalog (e.g. number of hours, title of list, etc.) follow either the standard or expedited process.
+Changes to the K-State Catalog (e.g., number of hours, title of list, etc.) follow either the standard or expedited process.
 Also, when first removing this type of list from the catalog and placing it on the unit’s or college’s website, the proposal needs to go through the standard routing approval process.
 Once that is completed, changing these lists of specified electives requires the following steps:

 For a departmental or academic unit’s list, an elective list update proposal is created.